WinPrint

 In 1988, as a college junior at the University of Arizona (Go Cats!), I decided Windows was going to win over OS/2 and I was going to work for Microsoft.
 I bought Charles Petzold’s Programming Windows and conned my dad into buying me a copy of the Windows 2.0 SDK (which was like $300 back then!).
 On my amazeballs ALR 386/33 PC I set about becoming a Windows programmer.
-The first useful) app I wrote was WinSpit.
+The first useful app I wrote was WinSpit.
 In a rare moment of adulting, I renamed the app WinPrint and listed it on CompuServe as shareware ($25).
 For over ten years I received $25 checks the mail from folks all over the world.
-Even better, WinPrint demonstrated to Microsoft I could actually, really write code.
-So they hired me.
+Even better, WinPrint demonstrated to Microsoft I could actually, really write code and they hired me.

 Several times in the early 1990s I started writing WinPrint 2.0.
 Each time I had the basics working and realized three things: 1) Nobody cares about printing source code, 3) I’d over-engineered things, and 2) the technology I choose was already dated (e.g. MFC).
 Two of those abandoned efforts can be found in my GitHub archive here (1992) and here (1994).

-Last year (2019) I got a wild-hair to write some code as a way of blowing off steam, and proving to myself I was still cool.
+In 2019 got a wild-hair to write some code as a way of blowing off steam, and proving to myself I was still cool.
 It all started with Microsoft releasing the Cascadia Code font.
 I have a thing for fixed-pitch fonts.
 It’s weird.
 Anyway, I installed the font in Terminal and VScode but just looking at stuff didn’t satisfy me.
 I needed to use the font in anger!
 So I fixed some long-standing issues in MCE Controller (another app I wrote that nobody uses anymore).

 This all led to me re-discovering my old WinPrint 2.0 source code.
 Reminiscing on how much time I wasted back then, and how effective it was as a procrastination tool, I just had to try again.
 So I did.
 And, just to be clear, here’s what I did:

--tig (@ckindel on twitter; see my blog)
+-tig (@tigkindel on X; see my blog)

-Copyright (c) Kindel Systems, LLC
+Copyright (c) Kindel, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: